Antti Niemi (ice hockey): Stanley Cup season with Chicago

 The following season, Niemi made the Blackhawks lineup out of training camp.
 The Blackhawks began their season with a back-to-back season opening series against the Florida Panthers, held in Niemi's native Finland in the city of Helsinki.
-The first game of the season opener was held 2 October 2009.
-Niemi started the second game, held on 3 October.
-In that game, Niemi stopped all 23 shots he faced against the Panthers to earn his first NHL shutout.
+Niemi started the second game, held on 3 October 2009, where he stopped all 23 shots he faced against the Panthers to earn his first NHL shutout.

-Compiling a very respectable record of 26–7–4 during the regular season, Niemi was named the Blackhawks' starting goaltender for the playoffs near the end of the 2009–10 NHL regular season and prior to the 2010 Stanley Cup playoffs, replacing Cristobal Huet.
+Niemi compiled 26–7–4 record during the regular season and replaced Cristobal Huet as the team's starting goaltender.
 During game two of the opening series, Niemi recorded a shutout victory against the Nashville Predators at United Center, making him the first Blackhawks goaltender since Ed Belfour in 1996 to record a post-season shutout.

 On 22 April 2010, Niemi stopped 33 shots to record his second shutout of the post-season, making him the first Chicago goaltender since Tony Esposito in 1974 to record two shutouts in one playoff series.
 On 16 May 2010, Niemi made 44 saves in a 2–1 victory over the San Jose Sharks in Game 2 of the Western Conference Final.
 Chicago ended up sweeping the series against San Jose in four games.

-In only his second Stanley Cup Finals game, Niemi made 32 saves, earning the Player of the Game honors from the NHL.
+Niemi made 32 saves in his second Stanley Cup Finals game and earned the Player of the Game honors from the NHL.
 On 9 June 2010, Niemi led the Blackhawks to a Stanley Cup championship with a 4–3 overtime win over the Philadelphia Flyers.
-Niemi was the third Finnish goaltender to make it to the Stanley Cup Finals and the first ever to win the Cup.
+Niemi is the first Finnish-born to win the Cup.

 Niemi filed for arbitration during the off-season, and was eventually awarded $2.75 million.
-Chicago officially walked away from the deal on 2 August due to salary cap restraints and signed veteran goaltender Marty Turco from the Dallas Stars for $1.3 million.
+Chicago walked away from the deal on 2 August due to salary cap restraints and signed veteran goaltender Marty Turco from the Dallas Stars for $1.3 million.